cwcpark/cwcpark.github.io/index.md

 comments: true
 ---

-Assistant Professor in the Department of Public Health and Recreation at San José State University.
-Consultant and data analysis at global health consulting firm, Palladium.
-World Vision Global Health Fellow in five African countries, Sierra Leone, Tanzania, Zambia, Malawi, and Mozambique.
-Community health educator for water, sanitation, and hygiene (WASH) and nutrition in Ghana and for strengthening family program to prevent family violence and alcoholism in Thailand.
-Volunteer focusing on global health and environmental stewardship both domestically and internationally.
-Organizer of Young Generation Science Conference.
-Exemplary airman and reserve force of Republic of Korea Air Force.
-Leader of not-for-profit youth organization, AIESEC, with various international leadership experiences in South Korea, Taiwan, Japan, and Poland.
+Assistant Professor in the Department of Sociology, Anthropology, and Public Health at University of Maryland, Baltimore County.
+Global health practitioner for maternal and child health and water, sanitation, and hygiene (WASH) in six African countries, Ghana, Sierra Leone, Tanzania, Zambia, Malawi, and Mozambique.
+Community health educator for strengthening family program to prevent family violence and alcoholism in Thailand.

 ## Current Interests and Projects: